eliegkassouf/node-interface/README.md

 - ❓ On a large projects or teams, interfaces provide a critical abstraction.
 They help us to auto generate documentation and allows architechs/engineers/leads to focus on as a tool to keep code quality known and functionality expected.
 - ‼️ If you're using Angular there is a better way to define and use interfaces (please consult the angular docs).
 This example is specifically for Node, Express..
 (Flow is also another alternative).
 - 🛟 I find this helps reduce technical debt.
 Just remember to use proper variable names.
 Don't half ass it and you will thank yourself later if you ever need to maintain.
 - 🙋‍♂️ Why?
-Something like this may ne useful if you need to communicate back and forth with an Angular App or even an API.
+Something like this may be useful if you need to communicate back and forth with an Angular App or even an API.
 It's bascially just a class that we can extend or declare as a variable to re-use throughout the software lifecycle.
+IDE's will also generate more accurate hints/auto completion based on this "class".